 Lastly, a local mentor, Theo Anderson, also encouraged me to "Keep It Simple" and has opened my eyes to seeing lines, patterns, forms and structure where I never noticed them before.”

 Now that he is retired, David is free to learn and explore artistic expression through his photography, and wants to create beautiful images to be shared.
 He completed a number of photography classes and photo shoots taught by local professional photographers.
-He is currently enrolled in the New York Institute of Photography's Certificate Program and is a member of the Lehigh Valley Photography Club.
+He is a graduate of the New York Institute of Photography's Certificate Program and is a member of the Lehigh Valley Photography Club.